-An alternate way to write a while loop is as While loop.
+An alternate way to write a Do-While loop is as a While loop without the word "Do".
 The syntax is:

 '''

 While (boolean_condition)

 Statement 1

 ...

 Statement N

 End While

 '''

 Both formats are equivalent.
 The latter format more closely matches other programming languages.